kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-2.md

 ```

 The result is a leaner version of the initial `df`.
 There is one more step to
-complete thought, for the DataFrame to be ready for the analysis.
+complete thought, for the DataFrame to be ready for analysis.

 ## Dropping Rows That Are Not Needed